Last updated on .

 Byzantine Basilica and Cistern

 At the highest point inside Ayasuluk Castle is a cistern.
 It was once the apse of a Byzantine basilica dating back to the 5th century.
-Tradition says that Saint John the Apostle wrote his Gospel at the highest point of Ayasuluk Hill and prayed there, and the church may have been dedicated to him.
+Tradition says that St. John the Apostle wrote his Gospel at the highest point of Ayasuluk Hill and prayed there, and the church may have been dedicated to him.

 At some point during the Turkish period, the nave, narthex, and transepts were removed.
 The apse was then converted to a cistern by adding a column and two arches, and building a barrel vault as the roof.